danboyce92/FitVoxFrontMob/README.md

 handleCardioInputChange has been created in Session component.
 Make sure it works.
 First though, create the two methods addCardioMetric and removeCardioMetric so the currentWorkoutRecord is always up to date

+## 06-09
+Currently finished implementing all methods for Cardio functionality except for updating the value of duration Need to consider how best to calculate the minutes and seconds values.
+Should I keep the value in miliseconds?

 # Questions
 Should I create an array of Cardio metrics and allow all to appear in dropdowns for every exercise or create an array in each exercise that pairs appropriate metrics to specific exercises?